zuozhenggh/learning-library/data-management-library/modern-data-warehouse/create-odi-repo/create-odi-repo.md

         grant PDB_DBA to ODI;

-3. Now, run the following commands to create 'EBS' schema for the target tables.
-Replace 'MyPassword' in the first command with a password of your choosing.
+3. Now, run the following commands to create **EBS** schema for the target tables.
+Replace **MyPassword** in the first command with a password of your choosing.

         create user EBS identified by MyPassword;